highlight/highlight/blog-content/highlight-for-wordpress.md

   https://www.highlight.io/_next/image?url=https%3A%2F%2Fmedia.graphassets.com%2FViK27IG7TCe0YDK20tFy&w=3840&q=75
 tags: 'Product Updates, Frontend'
 metaTitle: >-
-  Highlight for WordPress provides a simple way to get session replays, error tracking, and more for your WordPress site.
+  Highlight for WordPress provides a free and simple way to get session replays, error monitoring, performance insights, and more for your WordPress sites.
 ---

 Today we're excited to announce Highlight for WordPress.
 This provides a simple way to get session replays, error monitoring, performance insights, and more for your WordPress sites.